Chelsea Handler Under Fire For Saying Melania Trump Can ‘Barely Speak English’

 Chelsea Handler is controversial in everything she says and does.
 Her show, Chelsea Lately, ran on the E! network for several years amid controversy regarding her sense of humor and the jokes she used.
 Handler currently has her own show that can be viewed on Netflix, and it is still as crass and crude as what people would expect.
-It has been a while since she has made headlines but today, she is back in the limelight.
-Chelsea has placed her foot in her mouth once again and this time, it may backfire in a very big way.
+It has been a while since she has made headlines, but today, she is back in the limelight.
+Chelsea has placed her foot in her mouth once again, and this time, it may backfire in a very big way.

 It is no secret that Chelsea Handler is no fan of President Donald Trump.
 She had made her views clear across social media and on virtually every platform of speech imaginable.
 What fans and critics didn’t know was that Melania Trump is also someone who Handler isn’t interested in having anything to do with at all.
 According to TMZ, Chelsea Handler made comments about the first lady during an interview.
 She went off about Melania Trump “barely speaking English” among other things.
 While some people have been backing her, there are many critics who are jumping all over Handler for immigrant shaming and being a big bully.